ow2-proactive/catalog-client/docs/BucketControllerApi.md

 <a name="createUsingPOST"></a>
 # **createUsingPOST**
-> BucketMetadata createUsingPOST(name, sessionID, owner)
+> BucketMetadata createUsingPOST(sessionID, name, owner)

 Creates a new bucket